-Marcelo is the Policy Studio research lead.
-His research looks at co-designing inter-sectoral partnerships amongst academia and stakeholders through knowledge mobilization processes, to maximize the impact of knowledge and research.
+Marcelo’s research interests focus on co-designing inter-sectoral partnerships amongst academia and stakeholders through knowledge mobilization processes, to maximize the impact of knowledge and research.
 In recent years, he has worked with Moura Quayle to develop the Policy Studio, seeking to extend the scope of the strategic design method and its applications in the public realm in Canada and abroad.
 Marcelo has experience working in social policy, NGOs, civic groups, and academic institutions in three countries.
 He brings a unique international, pedagogical, interdisciplinary and cross-disciplinary experience to policy and complex problems.
 Marcelo holds a Master in Prospective Studies and Strategy at Tec de Monterrey – Graduate School of Public Policy, Mexico, and has completed his PhD in Interdisciplinary Studies (Policy and Social Innovation), at the UBC Interdisciplinary Studies Graduate Program.

 Examples of work in the last four years:

 With the able assistance of MPPGA alum Kingsley Eze – Policy Studio Research Assistant, two projects have been the focus of activity: The Policy Design Handbook (see link) and a Research Project titled: Embedding Strategic Design into Graduate Education to Enable Systemic Change Leadership.
 A paper will result from the surveys and interviews with students from PPGA 511: Leadership for Policy Professionals and PPGA 591L: Strategic Design for Systemic Change.